chubibobibo/Aperture_Remake/README.md

 * A cloudinary account
 * A mapbox account

+## Key Features

+➡️ Uploading and sharing of photos.
+➡️ Automated Status Updates: Automatically sends email notification to the post owner when a user comments on their post
+➡️ Cloud Integration: Upload images directly to Cloudinary.

+## Built with the MERN stack (MongoDB, Express, React, Node.js).

+➡️ Implement lazy loading for efficient rendering of components.
+➡️ Use custom hooks for streamlined database interactions.
+➡️ Sending of notification to user's email.
+➡️ Uploading of photos using Cloudinary.
+➡️ Authentication/authorization using PassportJs.

 ## Getting the app running locally
 * `git clone` this repo `https://github.com/chubibobibo/Aperture_Remake`
 * Navigate to the root of the server and client folder then `npm install` to install dependencies